 • Arterial Doppler studies

-The main objective of the treatment of varicose ulcers is to increase circulation in the area of the lesion, either surgically or medically.
+The main objective of treating varicose ulcers is to increase circulation in the area of the lesion, surgically or medically.

-Surgical options range from revascularization to restore normal blood flow to amputation in extreme cases.
+In extreme cases, surgical options range from revascularization to restoring normal blood flow to amputation.

-Ischemic wounds in themselves differ from other serious wounds in that the wound environment should be as dry as possible to decrease the risk of infection.
+Ischemic wounds differ from other serious wounds in that the wound environment should be as dry as possible to decrease the risk of infection.